ipfabric/docs/docs/Getting_Started/Platform_First_Steps/02-access_ui.md

 ![IPF License 1](ui_license_1.png)
 ![IPF License 2](ui_license_2.png)

-Once the license is valid, the system will present a login screen.
+Once the license is validated, the system will present a login screen.

 Login with the account created in [Creating The First IP Fabric User](#creating-the-first-ip-fabric-user)